mikependon/RepoDB.NET/pages/classes/baserepository.md

 # BaseRepository

 This is the base class of all entity-based repository classes.
-It accepts 2 generic types, the model type and the `DbConnection` type.
+It accepts 2 generic types, the model type and the connection type.
 It also use the [DbRepository](/class/dbrepository) as the underlying controlling repository.

 #### Use-Cases